Trump Promised Bigly Infrastructure, His Budget Cuts It

-JAs a presidential candidate, Donald Trump promised to spend $1 trillion to modernize America’s infrastructure.
+As a presidential candidate, Donald Trump promised to spend $1 trillion to modernize America’s infrastructure.
 There were no specifics.
 As economist Brad DeLong put it, Trump only offered “plans to have plans.”

 Now Trump has released a budget outline, and the plans to have plans turned out to be a plan to have no plan at all.
 Trump’s “America First” budget delivers the opposite of his campaign promises, and it should come as no surprise that when it comes to infrastructure, the rubber doesn’t meet the road.